School Regulations and Rules of Conduct at Grenaa Gymnasium

-The school regulations at Grenaa Gymnasium are based on Act no. 1222 of December 4 2006:”Bekendtgørelse om studie- og ordensregler i de gymnasiale uddannelser.”
+The school regulations at Grenaa Gymnasium are based on Act no. 1716 of December 27 2016 and subsequent changes:”Bekendtgørelse om studie- og ordensregler i de gymnasiale uddannelser.”

 The short version of the School Regulations and Code of Conduct